eugenebessan225/APP/README.md

 ## About The Project
 This is an API that link the raspberry py and the frend.
-All the request go through the app
+All the request go through the app.
+The name in the VM is api_fonc

 ## Built With
 Python, Flask